Dogwinkles (Nucella spp.)

 A cluster of dogwinkle eggs (photo credit: Molly Sultany)

 Description: Dogwinkles are a type of marine snail commonly found at Haystack Rock.
-Two varieties typically spotted by visitors include the northern striped dogwinkle (Nucella ostrina) and the frilled dogwinkle (Nucella lamellosa).
-Their names accurately describe their appearance: the northern striped dogwinkle usually has dark brown or black stripes spiraling around its shell, and the frilled dogwinkle usually has frilled edges that curl up from its shell.
-Northern striped dogwinkles can reach lengths of 3 centimeters and frilled dogwinkles grow to be between 5-8 centimeters long.
-However, both of these dogwinkle species can vary greatly in color, thickness, banding, and shape, so identifying these mollusks can be tricky.
+Three varieties typically spotted by visitors include the northern striped dogwinkle (Nucella ostrina), the lined dogwinkle (Nucella analoga), and the frilled dogwinkle (Nucella lamellosa).
+Their names accurately describe their appearance but can also easily be confused with one another.
+All of these dogwinkle species can vary greatly in color, thickness, banding, and shape, so identifying these mollusks can be tricky.

-Habitat: Both of these species can be found in the intertidal zone clinging onto rocks.
-Along the Pacific Coast of North America, they can both be found from Alaska down to California.
+Habitat: All of these species can be found in the intertidal zone clinging to rocks from Alaska to northern California.
+The frilled dogwinkle range may extend further to central California.

 Tide Pool Tidbits: